Drafting M&A Contracts to Minimise the Risk of Disputes

-A plain break-up fee (as opposed to a reverse break-up fee) is a fee that is paid by the target company to the acquirer in the event that the deal does not go through; for example, if the target company enters into a merger agreement but then accepts a higher offer from another buyer.
+A plain break-up fee (as opposed to a reverse break-up fee) is one that is paid by the target company to the acquirer in the event that the deal does not go through (for example, if the target company enters into a merger agreement but then accepts a higher offer from another buyer).

 For example, California law is notably less clear than Delaware or New York law on this issue.
 It is against California public policy for parties to be able to exempt themselves by contract from negligent fraud, and anti-reliance clauses will be ignored.
 See Manderville v.
 PCG & S. Grp., Inc., 146 Cal.
 App.
 4th 1486, 1501–02 (2007) (citing Cal.
 Civ.
 Code § 1668).
-Courts applying California law may, however, take such clauses into effect in determining whether a party’s reliance on the extra-contractual representation was reasonable.
+However, courts applying California law may take such clauses into effect in determining whether a party’s reliance on the extra-contractual representation was reasonable.
 See Hinesley v.
 Oakshade Town Ctr., 135 Cal.
 App.
 4th 289, 302 (2005).

-In the Chicago Bridge & Iron case, the Delaware Supreme Court stopped an attempt by one party to use the working capital process to circumvent the intent of a transaction agreement that claims regarding financial misstatements not survive closing.
-166 A.3d at 933 (in agreement where representations and warranties did not survive closing, the buyer ‘could only use the True Up to resolve disputes arising from changes in facts or circumstances of [the target company’s] business between signing and closing.’).
+In Chicago Bridge & Iron Company N.V. v.
+Westinghouse Electric Co, 166 A.3d 912 (Del.
+2017), the Delaware Supreme Court stopped an attempt by one party to use the working capital process to circumvent the intent of a transaction agreement that claims regarding financial misstatements not survive closing. ibid., at 933 (in agreement where representations and warranties did not survive closing, the buyer ‘could only use the True Up to resolve disputes arising from changes in facts or circumstances of [the target company’s] business between signing and closing.’).

 Airborne Health, Inc. v.
 Squid Soap, LP, 984 A.2d 126, 132 (Del.
 Ch.
 2009).

-Any claim for post-closing damages will likely include a claim for interest.
+Any claim for post-closing damages is likely to include a claim for interest.
 Parties to cross-border agreements with arbitration provisions should be aware that international arbitration tribunals may not apply the statutory rules for payment of interest of the jurisdiction whose law governs the arbitration agreement.
-See, e.g., New York City Bar Committee on International Commercial Disputes, Awards of Interest in International Commercial Arbitration: New York’s Law and Practice 2 (21 June 2017) (‘International arbitrators have discretion to apply or not to apply New York’s statutory prejudgment interest provisions to the determination of pre-award and post-award interest in an international commercial arbitration governed by New York substantive law and seated in New York . . .’).
+See, e.g., New York City Bar Committee on International Commercial Disputes, Awards of Interest in International Commercial Arbitration: New York’s Law and Practice 2 (21 Jun 2017) (‘International arbitrators have discretion to apply or not to apply New York’s statutory prejudgment interest provisions to the determination of pre-award and post-award interest in an international commercial arbitration governed by New York substantive law and seated in New York’).